helium/HIP/0051-helium-dao.md

 2. Mining rewards for Hotspot in a given DNP are distributed in the corresponding DNT
-3. DNTs can be traded on secondary markets but are redeemable for HNT as per the primary market defined by its bonding curve.
-New DNTs can be minted by depositing HNT into the bonding curves as well.
+3. DNTs can be traded on secondary markets but are redeemable for HNT as per the primary market defined by its Programmatic Treasury.
+New DNTs can be minted by depositing HNT into the Programmatic Treasurys as well.
 4. Each DNP can set their own DNT emission schedule and distribution.

 # Open Questions

-1. Should the subDAO multisig be composed of DNP Validators or some delegation chosen by DNT holders through governance?
-2. What does a migration process look like for the existing implementation onto the new structure outlined?
+1. What does a migration process look like for the existing implementation onto the new structure outlined?
-3. What governance procedure should be used to whitelist specific DNP DAOs?
+2. What governance procedure should be used to whitelist specific DNP DAOs?

 [hip27]: https://github.com/helium/HIP/blob/master/0027-cbrs-5g-support.md
 [hip37]: https://github.com/helium/HIP/blob/master/0037-omni-protocol-poc.md